ctrlplusb/monilla/readme.md

 ## 3. Prerequisites

-You need **Node.js** version `18.4.0` or higher to use this CLI.
+**Node.js** version `18.4.0` or higher is required to use this CLI.

-We highly recommend the use of [nvm](https://github.com/nvm-sh/nvm), which allows you to install and switch between multiple versions of Node.js seamlessly.
+We highly recommend the use of [nvm](https://github.com/nvm-sh/nvm), which enables you to install and switch between multiple versions of Node.js seamlessly.
 Utilising `nvm` you can install the required version of Node.js via the following command;

 ```bash
 nvm install --default 18